vortexntnu/vortex-acoustics/README.md

 # acoustics
-For analyzing signals from the A1 hydrophones.
+Analyzes signals from the A1 hydrophones.
 Runs on Nucleo-F767ZI